 Hindgut ulcers are also known as colonic ulcers.
-Veterinarians often refer to the condition as Right Dorsal Colitis (RDC) since most hindgut ulcers occur in this part of the large intestine on the right side of the horse.
+Veterinarians often refer to the condition as right dorsal colitis (RDC) since most hindgut ulcers occur in this region of the large intestine.

 Horses affected by hindgut ulcers may experience decreased performance, weight loss, reduced appetite, diarrhea, recurrent colic or a rough coat.

 Colonic ulcers can be caused by stress, hind gut acidosis, use of non-steroidal anti-inflammatory drugs (NSAIDs), parasites and other disturbances to the gut microbiome.
 Dietary management plays a key role in preventing hindgut ulcers from recurring and in supporting the healing of the intestinal lining.

 To understand the impact hindgut ulcers can have on the horse, it’s important to start with the basic anatomy and physiology (or function) of the hindgut.
 The hindgut is composed of the cecum, large colon, and small colon.
 In horses, the large colon is quite large, and can be subdivided into several regions- left ventral colon, right ventral colon, right dorsal colon, and left dorsal colon.

 Horses evolved to have such large, specialized hindguts because they are herbivores that digest their food via fermentation in the hindgut.
 Therefore, when the function of the hindgut is impaired, it can have wide-ranging impacts on the health and well-being of your horse.

 When feed moves through the horse’s digestive system, the stomach and small intestine produce enzymes that start to break down the feed.
 Simple sugars and amino acids are mostly absorbed in the small intestine.